 The use of mobile phones is allowed outside the school buildings.
 Inside, including corridors and communal areas, they must be switched off and out of sight (off and away).
-The use of bluetooth devices, such as ear pods are not allowed on sight.
-The school operates a graduated response to situations where a student's phone or associated devices is used/goes off in a lesson:
+The use of Bluetooth devices, such as ear pods are not allowed on site.
+The school operates a graduated response to situations where a student's phone or associated devices is used/goes off in a lesson or inside the school building: